pedroveneziano/js-fall-2014/homework/wk1.md

 ## First Homework Assignment

-This is your first assignment, and its very important.
+This is your first assignment.
+It's very important.
+It will probably be the longest assignment of the year.
+It might be the most frustrating too.
+And you won't have much guidance from me either.
+So I asked you in advance to have patience, leave yourself plenty of time, help each other and be resourceful.

+Since we're not meeting the first week, and our second class falls on Labor Day, you have a long time to complete it.
+Go through this document slowly.
+I estimate that it will take you between 1 - 3 hours.

 In this class we're going to be writing Javascript programs.
 In the beginning you'll be required to submit exercises each week.
 Rather than email we're going to use a tool called Github to share our work.
 Github is a website that programmers use to share and colloborate on code.
 At first, its going to feel like a lot of extra work, but this is a skill as important as learning Javascript syntax and semantics.
 In fact, among the designers I work with, knowing Git is a pre-requisite, something to include on your resume.
 There are two parts of this exercise:

 - We'll learn how to use the computer's terminal (command line) interface.
 - Then you'll learn how to create a "fork" or our class Github repository.

-Since we're not meeting the first week, and our second class falls on Labor Day, you have a long time to complete it.
-But you also won't have much guidance.
-Please go carve out plenty of time and go through this document slowly.

 If you feel overwhelmed, step away and come back to it, ask one of your classmates for help, use google to search for answers or send me an email.